stefandmn/PiCam/README.md

 `service start on #0`
         or
 `on #1 start service`

-In order to execute more command through one single client call you can concatenate many command with **and** operator.
+In order to execute more commands through one single client call you can concatenate them using **and** operator.

 For more details please run `picam.py --help`